Skyhawk Baseball | Rick Guarno - Assistant Coach

-Before joining the Skyhawks, Guarno spent two seasons as the recruiting coordinator alongside Robinson at Young Harris College in Young Harris, Ga.
+Before joining the Skyhawks, Guarno spent two years as the recruiting coordinator alongside Robinson at Young Harris College in Young Harris, Ga.

 At Young Harris, Guarno coached Zach Bricknell, who was a first team All-American in 2013 after belting a school record 22 home runs, which also led the nation.
 Bricknell was amongst five first team all-conference selections in Guarno's final two seasons (2013-14) at Young Harris.